dandev237-zz/score-keep/README.md

 https://www.meteor.com/install

 The installation instructions will be determined by your operating system.
-Please refer to the link above for more information.
+Please refer to the aforementioned link for more information.

 You can verify that Meteor has been successfully installed by running the following terminal command: